re:Invent With Timescale: How We’re Engaging With the Cloud Community

 Additionally—because new data visualizations are never enough—we will use Grafana to visualize down and upstream dependency graphs for our individual operations.

-Speaking of using Timescale for looking at systems in real-time: what about showing you how we use Timescale Cloud and Grafana to monitor our dev environment?
+Speaking of using Timescale for looking at systems in real-time: what about showing you how we use Timescale and Grafana to monitor our dev environment?
 In this demo, Kirk Roybal will share a dashboard monitoring database activity with panels that monitor CPU, network, disk, and memory usage.

 Time-series data powers all this information: Timescale’s blazing-fast speed allows us to immediately find and respond to issues in real time, like outages, bad-performing queries, regressions in the code, and much more.